robert-westenberger/knowledgebase/C-Programming/pointers.md

 {.is-info}

 # Operators
+## & Address Of Operator
 The unary operator `&` gives an address of an object, so the statement

 `p=&c;`

 assigns the address of `c` to the variable `p`, and `p` is said to "point to" `c`.

+## * Indirection / Dereferencing Operator
 The unary operator `*` is the **indirection** or **dereferencing** operator.
 When applied to a pointer, it accesses the object the pointer points to.

-## Example showing how a pointer is declared and how the unary operators are used
+### Example showing how a pointer is declared and how the unary operators are used
 Suppose that `x` and `y` are integers and `ip` is a pointer to `int`.
 ```
 int x=1, y=2, z[10];